fish19-12/E-shop/README.md

 ✅ Real-Time Updates (Product stock and cart updates)

-✅ Payment Integration (Optional: Stripe / PayPal)
+✅ Payment Integration - comming soon but all feature are have

 🛠️ Tech Stack